Help - Text - About

 This site provides a general dictionary with entries derived from multiple sources:

-The Japanese entries and many reciprocal English entries were derived from the EDICT file which is the property of the Electronic Dictionary Research and Development Group, and is used in conformance with the Group's licence.
+The Japanese dictionary entries and many reciprocal English entries were derived from the EDICT file which is the property of the Electronic Dictionary Research and Development Group, and is used in conformance with the Group's licence.
 The file is from here: The EDICT Dictionary File

 Last but not least, for button images I used many images and text snippets from numerous websites for which I didn't keep a record.
 My apologies and thanks to you all.